1Password/ppa/noise-addition/README.md

 ## Leaving doors open for a better future

-Given the current state of tools and the uncertainties around the noise addition at the analysis stage.
+Given the current state of tools and the uncertainties around the data we will have and the analyses required, the noise addition will need to be late.
 However, a decision to do so should not be used to establish precedent.
 As tools improve and as we develop a better understanding of the data we collect, we should look for opportunities to introduce noise earlier.
 In particular, we should not build our systems and policies in such a way that would